 NFE tends to draw heavily on both Constructivism and Socio-cultural approaches.
 Constructivists view learners as active participants in the construction of their own knowledge.
 Knowledge is not a static entity that can be passed from one person to the others.
 Learners learn through their personal interactions.
 The teacher's role is to design the appropriate learning environment and material that foster the construction of individual's learning.
 Socio-cultural approach (founded by Vygotsky) values the social dimension of learning and the influence on learning of wider social, cultural and historical contexts.
 Learning is the result of interactions between people, tools, language, signs and symbols in a particular setting or context.
-Learning occurs both individually and collectively (whether that's in a small group, class, team, organisation or online community) so that the collective knowledge is greater than and different from the sum of the knowledge of individuals.
+Learning occurs both individually and collectively (whether that's in a small group, class, team, als.